mtumilowicz/rust-rocket-workshop/README.txt

     * You need to ask yourself "Does the struct own this data?".
 If so, you go with 'static (unborrowed) fields and if not, you go with references.
 If ownership is shared, you go with Rc/Weak/Arc depending on the kind of ownership.
 And if it's possibly shared, you go with Cow.
     * I'd just default to String for struct fields (unless it's a constant string literal so that you can use &'static str. &str is easy for read-only function parameters, but it's a pain for structs, so I generally only use it if I really need it.
 1. error: unrecoverable: panic, recoverable: result
+    * // Errors should implement the std::error::Error trait,
+      // but the default definitions for the Error methods are fine. impl std::error::Error for JsonError { }
+    * The #[derive(Error)] directive tells thiserror to generate the code shown earlier, which can save a lot of time and effort.
     ```
     let output = match File::create(filename) {
     Ok(f) => f,